CompareTheo/learningpython/docs/lesson-four.md

 ### Homework
 #### Challenging Ourselves.
 I'm sorry.
 Kinda...

->Using while loop and an if statement write a function named name_adder which appends all the elements in a list to a new list unless the element is an empty string: "".
+>Using a while loop and an if statement, write a function named name_adder which appends all the elements in a list to a new list unless the element is an empty string: "".

 >Start by using the code provided below:
 ```python